 Making Whole Milk Ricotta Cheese

 Ricotta cheese is traditionally made from recooking whey, which actually began in Italy as a by-product of the cheese-making process.
 The name literally means re-cook.
 When whey is heated, the protein is fused together and creates a new curd that, when drained, becomes snowy white ricotta high in moisture and naturally low in fat.
 It is commonly used in Italian cooking as a filling for pasta or as a base for cheesecakes.
 Today, some ricotta's are made with added skim milk or whole milk for a richer flavor.

-- 8 cups Whole Milk / No NOT use Low-Fat
+- 8 cups Whole Milk / Low-Fat milk will not work

-- 16 ounce Heavy Cream / Half & Half Will Work
+- 2 cups Heavy Cream / Half & Half - substitute option

 - 2 teaspoon Kosher Salt

 - Using a large pot, add the 8 cups of whole milk, plus the 2 cups of heavy cream.Plus the 2 teaspoons of salt.

-- Using a candy thermometer, SLOWLY bring the temperature up to 190 degrees. (about 10 to 15 minutes)WARNING: The key to success is bringing the temperature up to 190 slowly.
-DO NOT at any point allow the milk to boil.
-Be mindful of the bottom of your pot, do not allow the milk to scorch.
+- Using a candy thermometer, SLOWLY bring the temperature up to 190 degrees. (about 10 minutes).Make sure the milk never gets to a boil.
+Be mindful of the bottom of the pot and do not allow the milk to become scorched.
 Use a spatula to stir and scrape the bottom during the heating.

-- The idea is to be gentle with the protein and fat in the milk.
-The slow warming process allows the fat to separate/coagulate.
-Creating curds ( the cheese) & they Whey (the leftover liquid)
+- The idea is to be gentle with the protein and fats in the milk.
+The slow heating process allows the fats and proteins to loosen up.
+Once an acid is applied, the lemon juice, the coagulation starts.

 - Once 190 degrees is reached, stir in the 2 Tablespoons of lemon juice.
 Stir to combine.
 You'll start to see the milk begin to thicken, quickly.
 This is the coagulation process happening.
 You're making cheese!!!